 There are many different types of tests, and they all have their place.
 Of course, it would be wonderful to be able to test everything, but it’s not possible to test every single aspect every time.
 That’s why understanding the product, the technologies being used and the end user is vital.
 Knowing what the product is, the ins and outs of all the individual components, the limitations with whatever solutions are being imposed and the myriad of ways in which the device will be used by end users will help ensure you’re testing the right thing at the right time.

 At the end of the day, you want to cast the biggest net you can when testing IoT products (or any product).
 It is very easy to prove something does not work, however, the same cannot be said for proving that something works under all possible conditions.
 QA is but one of many processes within the development cycle designed to filter out potential issues that may impact the end user and cost stakeholders.

 At Cardinal Peak, our team is composed of numerous engineers with a range of expertise.
 Having experts in a lot of different fields helps us overcome the myriad challenges that arise in testing smart devices and IoT products because we work closely with each other and with developers, and it’s not unheard of for the QA team to pick the brain of a developer to get their input.

 We understand that our deliverables operate within a larger system, and our process guarantees a successful device on the fastest possible schedule.
-Testing is engineered into our process from day one and works continuously through every project to correct any issues early on and eliminate final-stage surprises.
+Quality assurance testing services are engineered into our process from day one and our QA team works continuously through every project to correct any issues early on and eliminate final-stage surprises.
 Discover how our IoT testing expertise can help you develop connected devices that thrive in today’s networked ecosystems.